-cut_buffers 0-7 - these are obsolete but they still work and are the simplest to use. highlighting - called primary selection; almost all clipboard programs only use this. copy and paste - called secondary (or clipboard) selection.
+- these are obsolete but they still work and are the simplest to use. - called primary selection; almost all clipboard programs only use this. - called secondary (or clipboard) selection.
 Some more modern program use ctrl-C/ctrl-X and ctrl-V for this (some use other keys or qualifiers, like shift).